 To help ensure the survival of chimpanzees orphaned by the illegal ape meat trade, the Sanaga-Yong Chimpanzee Rescue cares for orphaned chimpanzees in a forested habitat, and works in partnership with the Ministry of Forestry and Wildlife to bring dignity and hope to Cameroon's great apes.

-Chimpanzee mothers are easier to kill than males or non-parenting females.
-When a mother chimpanzee is killed for meat, her baby is illegally sold into captivity as a pet or tourist attraction.
-In partnership with the Ministry of Forestry and Wildlife and Cameroon’s two other ape sanctuaries, IDA-Africa has rescued and placed into sanctuary over 100 great ape orphans.
+During its first 20 years, IDA-Africa rescued and placed into sanctuary over 100 great ape orphans.
 Once rescued and in sanctuary, chimpanzee orphans are given the opportunity to live out their natural lifespan of up to 60 years.
-IDA-Africa is committed to the lifelong care of our residents.
+Today, the Sanaga-Yong Chimpanzee Rescue remains committed to the lifelong care of its residents.